Skip to Content

 Cycladic marble idols are generally represented as a reclining folded-arm female figure and originate from the geographic areas of the Cyclades in the Aegean Sea.
 Cycladic art is famous mostly for these statuettes, whose design is both simple and attractive, appealing to the modern artistic eye.

 This statuette has slightly protruding breasts; the legs are slightly bent, arms folded over the belly.
 The head is tilted backwards; its flared oval profile recalls the shape of a lyre.
 Only the straight nose is sculpted on the face.
-The proportions of the figure are elegant and subtle; the rounded line of the shoulders is particularly fine.
-Incisions highlight the nape, the base of the neck.
-The deep notch between the legs shows an elongated opening between the knees.

 This 4-foot tall polyresin Cycladic idol is inspired by the mysterious art of an ancient civilization.
 Hand-crafted encrustations and a deep marble color brings antique and sophisticated energy into any space.